didix21/mdutils/README.md

 - Add Markdown Images.
 - Add Html Images.

-**NOTE:** some available features will depen on which CSS you are using.
-For example, GitHub do not allows to give color to text.
+**NOTE:** some available features will depend on which CSS you are using.
+For example, GitHub does not allow to give color to text.

 Installation
 ============